Robinpig/Note/docs/CS/Java/JDK/Concurrency/Future.md

      */
     boolean isDone();

-    /**
-     * Waits if necessary for the computation to complete, and then
-     * retrieves its result.
+    // Waits if necessary for the computation to complete, and then retrieves its result.
-     *
-     * @return the computed result
-     * @throws CancellationException if the computation was cancelled
-     * @throws ExecutionException if the computation threw an
-     * exception
-     * @throws InterruptedException if the current thread was interrupted
-     * while waiting
-     */
     V get() throws InterruptedException, ExecutionException;

-    /**
-     * Waits if necessary for at most the given time for the computation
-     * to complete, and then retrieves its result, if available.
+    // Waits if necessary for at most the given time for the computation to complete, and then retrieves its result, if available
-     *
-     * @param timeout the maximum time to wait
-     * @param unit the time unit of the timeout argument
-     * @return the computed result
-     * @throws CancellationException if the computation was cancelled
-     * @throws ExecutionException if the computation threw an
-     * exception
-     * @throws InterruptedException if the current thread was interrupted
-     * while waiting
-     * @throws TimeoutException if the wait timed out */
     V get(long timeout, TimeUnit unit)
         throws InterruptedException, ExecutionException, TimeoutException;
 }